AmberLee2427/data-challenge-notebooks/AAS Workshop/README.md

 # AAS Workshop Content

-The Roman Microlensing Data Challenge 2026 (RMDC26) AAS Workshop is a hands-on, full-day session designed to get participants—from newcomers to seasoned microlensers—set up and productive with the Roman Research Nexus and the core open-source tools used in the Roman Microlensing Data Challenge.
+ The Roman Microlensing Data Challenge 2026 (RMDC26) AAS Workshop is a hands-on, full-day session designed to get participants—from newcomers to seasoned microlensing researchers—set up and productive with the Roman Research Nexus and the core open-source tools used in the Roman Microlensing Data Challenge.
 We’ll walk through Nexus access and environment setup, introduce essential microlensing concepts and modeling workflows, explore single- and binary-lens fitting (including grid searches and practical strategies for degeneracies and higher-order effects), and show how to organize, validate, and package results for submission using microlens-submit.

-This page has been created as a persistent resources to assist you with use of the AAS Workshop content and data challenge troubleshooting, outside of the actual workshop context.
-Our intention is that those who were not able to attend the workshop will be able to refer to this content and receive that same guidance, in a different format.
+This page is a persistent resource to assist you with the AAS Workshop content and RMDC26 troubleshooting, outside of the actual workshop context.
+Our intention is that those who were not able to attend the workshop will be able to refer to this content and receive the same guidance in a different format.

 ## Contents

 * [Session Outlines](#session-outlines) - what is covered in each session of the workshop.
-* [Notebooks](#notebooks) - list of learning resource and reference matarial notebooks created to assist particupants with the data challenge.
+* [Notebooks](#notebooks) - list of learning resource and reference material notebooks created to assist participants with the data challenge.
-    - [Running These Notebooks](#running-these-notebooks) - general incstructions on the various ways to run the data challenge notebooks.
+    - [Running These Notebooks](#running-these-notebooks) - general instructions on the various ways to run the data challenge notebooks.
 * [Windows WSL for Problem Environment Construction](#windows-wsl-for-problematic-environment-construction)
 * [Additional Resources](#additional-resources) - local environment troubleshooting resources
 * [Quick Reference Commands](#quick-reference-commands)